solstoryorg/soldocusaur/docs/faq.md

 native compatability for more storage options into the JS API.
 So if storage gets expensive, you can always switch to a different storage provider.

-## Doesn't having a centralized `systemValidated` flag on every program's metadata give the Solstory org unfair power over the network?
+## Doesn't having a centralized `systemVerified` flag on every program's metadata give the Solstory org unfair power over the network?

 We thought *a lot* about permissioning and safety when we were designing the network architecture.
-In this case we felt a systemValidated flag displayed to clients struck a crucial compromise: it allowed people to rely on a centralized org as custodians, while similarly allowing them to disregard the flag if those custodians were ever deemed not-trust-worthy.
+In this case we felt a systemVerified flag displayed to clients struck a crucial compromise: it allowed people to rely on a centralized org as custodians, while similarly allowing them to disregard the flag if those custodians were ever deemed not-trust-worthy.
 It helps that folks making that decision will largely be developers making software like explorers and wallets, who have the domain expertise to act as an effective check here.